q3769/conseq4j/README.md

   order.
 This may bring extra performance gain compared to the other API style.
 For simplicity, the default thread pool that facilitates this style's asynchronous execution is the JDK [ForkJoinPool#commonPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html#commonPool--)
-  ; that is by using the default constructor:
+  ; this is by using the default constructor:

   ```
   ConcurrentSequencerService conseqService = new ConseqService();
   ```

   Alternatively, the thread pool can be customized through a constructor argument.
-E.g. this is using a thread pool with a fixed size of 10 threads:
+E.g. this is to use a thread pool with a fixed size of 10 threads:

   ```
   ConcurrentSequencerService conseqService = new ConseqService(Executors.newFixedThreadPool(10));